depeperwinkel

 Za'atar (red)

-Za'atar, named after its traditional main ingredient, the Syrian marjoram, is a spice mixture made from green herbs, sumac and sesame seeds.
-The original mixture would have been just a combination of Syrian marjoram, sesame seeds and salt.
+Za'atar, named after its traditional staple, Syrian marjoram, is a spice mixture made from green herbs, sumac and sesame seeds.
+The original mixture is said to have been just a combination of Syrian marjoram, sesame seeds and salt.

-The word za'atar is not only the name of the mixture, but also of a group of herbs: savory, wild basil-thyme, thyme and the herbs of the oregano genus, including marjoram and oregano.
-So it is not surprising that many za'atars these days contain oregano, thyme and marjoram, all three after all za'atars.
+The word za'atar is not only the name of the mixture, but also of a group of herbs: savory, wild basil-thyme, thyme and the herbs from the oregano genus, including marjoram and oregano.
+It is therefore not surprising that many za'atars today oregano, thyme and common marjoram all contain, after all za'atars.

-In the Middle Ages, za'atar (with sumac) was used as a medicine, as was the case with many herbs, spices and mixtures.
+In the Middle Ages, za'atar (with sumac) was used as a medicine, as were many herbs, spices and mixtures.
 For example, it was used for colds.

-Za'atar is often provided with its own signature, and is therefore available in all conceivable variations on the market.
-The closest to the original recipe is 'green za'atar', but usually too little sesame seed has been added, which means the taste remains somewhat flat; the ratio of spices to sesame should be about 4:1.
-Sumac has been added to 'red' za'atar, just like in the medieval medicine.
-Our za'atar is of the latter type, but contains no salt.
-The advantage of this is that adding za'atar does not affect the salt content of the dish, so you can add salt as needed.
+Za'atar is often given its own signature, and is therefore on the market in all conceivable variations.
+The closest to the original recipe is 'green za'atar', but usually too little sesame seeds are added, which makes the taste somewhat flat; the ratio of herbs to sesame should be about 4:1.
+Sumac is added to 'red' za'atar, just like in medieval medicine.
+Our za'atar is of the latter type, but does not contain any salt.
+The advantage of this is that adding za'atar does not affect the salt content of the dish, which you can add salt as needed.

-Za'atar, like bahārāt, is a widespread Arabic spice mixture, used as a rub or marinade (mixed with olive oil) for the preparation of beef, lamb, chicken or fish, as a sprinkle on hummus, yogurt, labneh or baba ganoush!
-Also delicious over baked potatoes.
-Remember that the green herbs are not hard, like rosemary, and can burn if you fry them with the potatoes (see tip below).
+Za'atar, like bahārāt, is a widespread Arabic spice mixture used as a rub or marinade (mixed with olive oil) for cooking beef, lamb, chicken or fish, as a sprinkle on hummus, yoghurt, labneh or baba ganoush!
+Also delicious on baked potatoes.
+Remember that the green herbs are not hard, like rosemary, and can burn when you bake them with the potatoes (see tip below).

 Smell and taste

 Za'atar is very fragrant.
-Because the sesame seeds have already been roasted, you can prepare it as a 'raw' sprinkle.
-To bring out the aromas of za'atar even better, you can warm the za'atar in some butter (do not roast or fry!).
+Since the sesame seeds are already toasted, you can prepare it as a 'raw' sprinkle.
+To make the aromas of za'atar even more pronounced, you can warm the za'atar in some butter (do not toast or fry!).

 Features: